Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-configuration-name" %} define a client options struct with the same as the client name + "Options" e.g., a `SecretClient` takes a `SecretClientOptions`.

-{% include requirement/SHOULD id="rust-client-configuration-namespace" %} place client option structs in the root module of the client library e.g., `azure_security_keyvault`.
-Specialized clients options should be placed in submodules e.g., `azure_security_keyvault::secrets`.
+{% include requirement/SHOULD id="rust-client-configuration-namespace" %} place client option structs in the root module of the client library e.g., `azure_security_keyvault_secrets`.

 {% include requirement/MUST id="rust-client-configuration-fields" %} define all client-specific fields of client option structs as private and of type `Option<T>`.